MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/log-files.md

 To analyze Windows Setup log files:

 1. Determine the Windows Setup error code.
-This code should be returned by Windows Setup if it isn't successful with the upgrade process.
+Windows Setup should return an error code if it isn't successful with the upgrade process.

 1. Based on the [extend code](/troubleshoot/windows-client/deployment/windows-10-upgrade-error-codes?toc=/windows/deployment/toc.json&bc=/windows/deployment/breadcrumb/toc.json#extend-codes) portion of the error code, determine the type and location of a log file to investigate.